graycoreio/daffodil/docs/internal/testing/testing.md

 # Import Pathing Guidelines for Spec files

 ## The Problem
-One of the difficult problems that we deal with as library developers is defining the API that we expose to consuming application developers.
+One of the difficult problems that we deal with as library authors is defining the API that we expose to consuming application developers.
 This essentially means one of two things:

-  1. We have to provide all the library exports to consumers
+  1. We provide all the library exports that we use internally to consumers
     * This is often a very bad idea for long term maintenance
-  2. We have to provide only a subset of the libraries' exports so that we can allow our consumers to use the parts of the library we intend them to use.
+  2. We provide only a subset of the libraries' exports.
+    *  We can allow our consumers to use the parts of the library we intend them to use, leading to a smaller API surface.
-    * Smaller API surface means lower maintenance

-Unfortunately, when we, the authors of Daffodil, are writing tests we are often prone to depending upon `imports` that are only available to us as library authors.
+Unfortunately, we (the authors of Daffodil) often view the world from the first perspective.
+We often write our internal tests depending upon `imports` that are only available to us as library authors.

 This means that the tests are from a very specific perspective, our internal view.
-So tests that pass for us, won't necessarily pass for our consumers because they may not have an import available.
-Subsequently, this also means that code that actually works for in `@daffodil/demo` for example, may not work for consuming applications.
+So tests that pass for us won't necessarily pass for our consumers, as they may not have a necessary import available.
+Subsequently, this also means that code that works for us for example, may not work for consuming applications.

 ### An Example
 Consider the code in the file `my-library-function.spec.ts` in the fake package `@daffodil/library`: